sagemathinc/cocalc/notes/final_push.md

+- (1:00?) [ ] sagews: misc robustness cleanups related to processing control codes

+- (1:00?) [ ] sagews: direct way for client to communicate with localhub, instead of using snc, so much faster and also allow for communication that shouldn't be shared (e.g., tab completion!)

 - (1:30?) [ ] sagews: tab completion.

+- (0:15?) [ ] sagews: in local hub when code execution done, instead of including a message with done:true, change state of cell from "r" to "d".

+- (1:00?) [ ] sagews: hide/show output
+- (1:00?) [ ] sagews: hide/show input

+- (1:00?) [ ] sagews: implement first line metadata, since it will impact everything else.

+- (0:45?) [ ] sagews: when code is submited, then executing, then done, have a visual indicator of each state (maybe via gutter)

 - (1:00?) [ ] sagews/localhub: need to implement the BLOB-->hub socket stuff... that's why I can't send images etc.
 - (1:30?) [ ] sagews: interacts need to work in new worksheets
-- (0:45?) [ ] sagews: when code is submited, then executing, then done, have a visual indicator of each state (maybe via gutter)
 - (0:10?) [ ] syncdoc: remove "click_save_button:" from syncdoc.coffee, in case it is not used (I think it isn't).
 - (0:30?) [ ] sagews: modify %md so that in $'s and $$'s the underscores are ignored.
 - (0:30?) [ ] sagews: add a button group to the editor ui before "save" with play/interrupt/kill